-The bracket has been released, and among the 16 teams in the field, three of them hail from Massachusetts: Boston University, Harvard, and Merrimack.
+Among 16 teams to make the field this year, three of them hailed from Massachusetts: Boston University, Harvard, and Merrimack.

 So, at least for Massachusetts, maybe the more relevant March Madness ends with the Frozen Four, not the Final Four.

 To enhance the action, online sports betting in Massachusetts allows hockey fans in the Commonwealth to bet on college hockey March Madness this year.

 Massachusetts residents can’t wager on in-state college teams in traditional exhibition matchups.
 The exemption was a requirement for the state senate to pass the sports betting bill back in August 2022.